Romano Romanelli

-Romano Romanelli (14 May 1882 – 25 September 1968) was an Italian artist, writer, and naval officer.
-He is best known for his sculptures and his medals.
+Romano Romanelli (14 May 1882 – 25 September 1968) was an Italian artist, writer, and naval officer, known for his sculptures and his medals.

 Romanelli was born in Florence, the son of sculptor Raffaello Romanelli.
-Romano's works occupy an important place in the Avant-Garde movement and form part of the artistic legacy of the Romanelli dynasty, which continues to this day.
+Romano's works occupy an important place in the Avant-Garde movement and form part of the ongoing artistic legacy of the Romanelli dynasty.
 He is buried in the Soffiano cemetery in Florence.

 Personal life

 Florentine by descendant, on his mother's side of Francesco Ferrucci, the famous Florentine Military Commissioner of the Medici family and a ship-owner, and on his father's side the son and grandson of renowned sculptors.